Charlotte’s journey to a psychiatrist’s office was a long one.

 O’Barr said students have praised the referral coordination service, but it has holes because of a lack of resources.

-“I think that’s a legitimate criticism that is only a problem because the numbers keep going up, and the staffing stays the same,” he said.
+“I think that’s a legitimate criticism that is only a problem because and the staffing stays the same,” he said.

 CAPS will refer students out if they have issues of mental health that are unlikely to be resolved in a semester, O’Barr said.
 That’s what happened in Charlotte’s case — but college students face a number of barriers to seeking mental health help.